banner

 }

-We find that the InputChannel in InputConsumer is initialized during construction, so let's continue to look at where InputConsumer is constructed.
+We find that the InputChannel in InputConsumer is initialized during its construction.
+Let's continue to look at where InputConsumer is constructed.

 NativeInputEventReceiver::NativeInputEventReceiver(JNIEnv* env,